ropensci/USAboundaries/cran-comments.md

   This package is released under that non-FOSS license because the data it uses is released under that license.

-In addition, the package install time seems to be a little high (13 seconds on my machine) but that is because the data very compressed.
+In addition, the package install time seems to be a little high (13 seconds on my machine) but that is because the data is very compressed.